Danny7226/LearningSummary/softwareengineering/README.md

 * NAT（Network Address Translation) was used to translate IP address in different networks
   * It could be used to translate private IP address to public address, which mitigate IPv4 shortage also hides the topological details of inner net.
 IPv6 makes it totally optional
 * IP is the virtual location on the Internet, whereas Mac is the physical address/identifier of each device that can be connected to the Internet

+### Concurrent write
+* When write traffic volume is huge and concurrent writes happen on the same resources (say, to update a list field in a json document)
+  * The request is to add an item in the list, or simply overwrite the whole list
+  * Add an item in the list can provide higher success rate (availability) by using async process to serialize requests, but higher latency
+  * Simple overwrite provides immediate response to clients, but need to introduce a mechanism to avoid data loss (CAS, or pessimistic lock for all update operations to ensure stronger consistency than CAS)
+  * Or simply think back from the beginning, is it possible to normalize the data model so that this list field in document can be normalized into multiple entries to avoid concurrent update on shared resource
+* When write traffic volume is not huge, simple optimistic lock with database's build-in CAS (usually not thread safe) is sufficient for most cases
+  * Variant table (ability to get paginated results of an item's all variants)
+  * `pk: {parentItemId}, sort: variant_timestamp_{variantItemId}, ...columnsOfOtherAttributes`